Hi! Thanks for checking out my website.

 COGS attempts to create connections between its core disciplines and find solutions to the issues that arise from innovation.
-Technology like AR, VR, deepfakes, AI, and automation all have an impact that needs to be mitigated.
-By focusing on the bigger picture, COGS graduates can find solutions that siloed disciplines can’t see.
+Technology like AR, VR, and AI all have an impact that needs to be mitigated.
+By focusing on the bigger picture, COGS graduates can find solutions outside of the siloed responses we’ve seen so far.

 After finishing COGS with a focus on informal logic, I decided to pursue a related field, but one that would be more relevant in the current job market.
-My hope is that the Digital Strategy & Communications Management certificate will enable me to find a niche within the technology sector that can combine my passion for writing with my ability to connect necessary information together.
+I completed a Digital Strategy & Communications Management certificate with the University of Toronto and soon found work in communications and policy.
+My hope is to find a niche within the technology sector that can combine policy and writing in the future.

 You can find out more about my educational background here.

 After my studies, I found work as a policy analyst with the Yukon Legislative Assembly.
 Working for the third party meant that I only had four co-workers, two of whom were Members of the Legislative Assembly (MLAs).